shnadman/boilergreat/README.md

 1. clone repo

+2. install mongodb

-2. `npm i ` for Installing deps
+3. cd into *server* folder and run in bash `npm i ` for installing dependencies from package.json

-3. install mongodb

-4. cd into server folder and `npm run dev` for setting up server
+4. cd into *client* folder and run in bash `npm i ` for installing dependencies from package.json

+## Commands and tips
-5. cd into client foler and `npm start` for setting up client
+`npm run dev` for setting up server (in server folder) `npm start` for setting up client (in client folder)

+Install MongoDB Compass for accessing the database created.

+Install Postman for testing server response to requets.

-6. Happy hacking
+### Happy hacking